12 Conflict of Interest

 Approved by Board of Trustees

-Responsible Division: President
+Responsible Division: Business and Finance

-All employees of Middle Tennessee State University (MTSU or University) serve the interests of the State of Tennessee, and its citizens, and have a duty to avoid activities and situations that, either actually or potentially, put personal interests ahead of the professional obligations that they owe to the University.
+All employees of Middle Tennessee State University (MTSU or University) serve the interests of the State of Tennessee and its citizens, and have a duty to avoid activities and situations that, either actually or potentially, put personal interests ahead of the professional obligations that they owe to the University.
 All employees serve a public interest role and thus have a clear obligation to conduct all affairs of the University in a manner consistent with this concept.

 This policy is intended to (1) define the general principles that guide the actions of MTSU employees, (2) offer illustrations of activities that potentially constitute a conflict of interest, (3) make employees aware of disclosure requirements related to conflicts of interest, (4) provide a means of managing and resolving conflicts of interest, and describe the process by which those disclosures shall be evaluated and decisions rendered, and (5) describe the appeals process regarding such decisions.